jesusch10/bdp1-project/README.md

 exit
 ```
 Thanks to the previous firewall rules created for the site 1, it is not necessary a new one to allow the access from the WebDAV client to the WebDAV server.
+### 3.3 Running a BWA test:
+The first time the BWA program is executed, the real execution time is 19.460 seconds, which is significantly higher than the CPU execution time because the database should be uploaded.
+In next executions, the real execution time is slightly higher than the CPU execution time because the database is stored in the cache.
+This preprocess is a scalar operation that cannot be parallelized according to the the Amdahl's law, so the low speedup results showed below are a consequence of the small dimension of the job.
+Therefore, BWA effectively works on bigger tasks since the postprocesses suppose the major part of operations that can be parallelized.

+/// Dirty notes:
+· Make command in slaves?
+· Modified align.py in HPC?
+1: 1.363 sec
+1.290 sec
+1.292 sec
+1.275 sec
+1.260 sec ç
+2: 1.324 sec
+4: 1.363 sec
+6: 1.320 sec
+8: 2.859 sec